I think the gravity of what I’ve done is finally affecting me.

 Those thoughts of fear will pile up and cause you to question your every decision.

 Have the courage to get up and start again.
-Be braver than you think you are.
-Trust more than you believe.

 It’s a struggle and it’s going to be.
 You can either ignore your decisions or own them.